 If your oncologist suggests trying a second treatment plan, you may want to ask the following questions:

-is my prognosis currently and how will a new treatment change my overall
+is my prognosis currently, and how will a new treatment change my overall

-Ending chemotherapy treatment doesn’t mean that you’ll stop getting care.
-Rather than focusing on cancer treatment, the focus of your care will now be on treating your symptoms of cancer and giving you the best quality of life possible.
-At this point in your care, your team may suggest palliative and/or hospice care.
+Ending chemotherapy treatment doesn’t mean that you stop getting care.
+Rather than focusing on cancer treatment, the focus of your care turns to treating your symptoms of cancer and giving you the best quality of life possible.
+At this point in your care, your team may suggest palliative or hospice care.

 This may be difficult for people who live alone or those whose partners work away from home.
-Many cancer patients get through this time by depending on their support network of other family members and friends who take shifts around the clock so that someone is with you around the clock.
+Many cancer patients get through this time by depending on their support network of other family members and friends who take shifts so that someone is with you around the clock.

 Some of the specific services provided by the hospice care team include:

-Hospice care is paid for by Medicare, There are also organizations that provide free hospice care to patients in financial need who may not have insurance coverage.
+Hospice care is paid for by Medicare.
+There are also organizations that provide free hospice care to those in financial need who may not have insurance coverage.